barumau/pandunia/english/pandunia-english.md

 zumrud [e] emerald

 -a [suff] suffix for verbs with SVO word order
--at [suff] suffix for passive object
+-ar [suff] suffix for active doer
 -e [suff] suffix for derived nouns
--er [suff] suffix for active doer
 -i [suff] suffix for adjectives
 -ia [suff] suffix for areas
+-ir [suff] suffix for person who is associated with the root
 -u [suff] suffix for verbs with OVS word order
+-ur [suff] suffix for passive object